Murray State visits Indiana State after Avila’s 35-point game - WTOP News

 Terre Haute, Indiana; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Indiana State plays the Murray State Racers after Robbie Avila scored 35 points in Indiana State’s 85-67 win against the Evansville Purple Aces.
+BOTTOM LINE: Indiana State plays the Murray State Racers after Robbie Avila scored 35 points in Indiana State’s 85-67 victory over the Evansville Purple Aces.

-The Sycamores have gone 12-1 at home.
+The Sycamores are 12-1 on their home court.
 Indiana State averages 84.4 points while outscoring opponents by 12.5 points per game.

-Indiana State makes 50.2% of its shots from the field this season, which is 4.2 percentage points higher than Murray State has allowed to its opponents (46.0%).
-Murray State has shot at a 45.4% rate from the field this season, 2.1 percentage points higher than the 43.3% shooting opponents of Indiana State have averaged.
+Indiana State averages 84.4 points, 14.8 more per game than the 69.6 Murray State gives up.
+Murray State has shot at a 45.4% clip from the field this season, 2.1 percentage points higher than the 43.3% shooting opponents of Indiana State have averaged.

-TOP PERFORMERS: Julian Larry is averaging 10.7 points, 4.5 assists and 1.6 steals for the Sycamores.
-Avila is averaging 19.5 points over the last 10 games for Indiana State.
+TOP PERFORMERS: Isaiah Swope averages 3.3 made 3-pointers per game for the Sycamores, scoring 16.7 points while shooting 37.2% from beyond the arc.
+Avila is shooting 53.5% and averaging 19.5 points over the past 10 games for Indiana State.

-Jacobi Wood is shooting 46.4% and averaging 12.7 points for the Racers.
-Quincy Anderson is averaging 2.2 made 3-pointers over the last 10 games for Murray State.

 LAST 10 GAMES: Sycamores: 8-2, averaging 81.4 points, 38.4 rebounds, 16.8 assists, 5.5 steals and 1.9 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 71.5 points per game.